andrewjamesford/andrewford-co-nz-11ty/content/articles/shop-nextjs-stripe-checkout/index.md

 In the `checkout_session.js` file we supply a `success_url` and a `canceled_url` value.
 This is where we redirect the user from the checkout page.

-When you click on the "Buy Now" button you will be redirected to the Stripe checkout like in the image below.
+When you click on the "Buy Now" button you will be redirected to the Stripe checkout, like in the image below.

 ![The hosted Stripe checkout](stripe-checkout.png)